 The Special Educational Needs Code of Practice sets out a framework for meeting special needs.
 Following the identification of a need, the class teacher makes necessary provision within the class situation for a child with special needs and liaises with parents to write a plan for the child which will ensure his/her needs can be met within the school.

-If, following reviews of these plans, the special need has not been addressed sufficiently for satisfactory progress to be made, further intervention, in the form of help from a support agency of Bury LA eg. an Educational Psychologist or a Speech and Language Therapist, may be requested.
+If, following reviews of these plan with the Governing Body, the special need has not been addressed sufficiently for satisfactory progress to be made, further intervention, in the form of help from a support agency of Bury LA eg. an Educational Psychologist or a Speech and Language Therapist, may be requested.
 Their advice will help address the plans for the child using the school’s own resources and any that the outside agency may supply.

 Admission arrangements for children with special needs are the same as the arrangements for all children.
 If a child has an EHC, or a statement of special educational need, this prioritises their application to the school.
 We welcome all children whatever their ability or need.